kojoidrissa/AlterConf_2015-04-25/AlterConf_2015-04-25_slides.md

     +  easy to measure, easy to 'game', hard to sustain
 -  **Inclusion**: Welcome all who wish to peacefully co-exist or contribute
     +  harder to implement, requires cultural change
-    +  contains a superset of above two terms
+    +  provides a superset of above two terms

 #WHY?
 -  To build a strong "party", you need many types of *awesome*